 The Company has two types of equity interests: trust interests and allocation interests.
 The Trust is the sole owner of 100% of the trust interests of the Company.
 Pursuant to the LLC Agreement, the Trust owns an identical number of trust interests in the Company as exist for the number of outstanding shares of stock of the Trust.
-Sostratus LLC, who we refer to as the Allocation Member, owns 100% of the Company's allocation interests.
+Sostratus LLC, who we refer to as the Allocation Member. owns 100% of the Company's allocation interests.
 Pursuant to the LLC Agreement, the Allocation Member is to entitled to receive, if it so elects, a payment representing the positive contribution based profit realized by the Company following the acquisition of a subsidiary, which we refer to as a "profit allocation payment", upon the occurrence of a "Holding Event" (each five year anniversary of the acquisition of such subsidiary) or a "Sale Event" (a sale by the Company of a material amount of such subsidiary's stock or assets), in each case, as defined in the LLC Agreement.

 If the Allocation Member elects to receive such payment in respect of a Holding Event or Sale Event of a subsidiary, the Company will make a profit allocation payment to the Allocation Member, if the Company's profits with respect to such subsidiary exceed an annualized hurdle rate of 7%, which hurdle is tied to such subsidiary's adjusted net assets (as defined in the LLC Agreement) relative to the sum of all of our subsidiaries' adjusted net assets.
-The calculation of profit allocation with respect to a particular subsidiary will be based on:
+The calculation of profit allocation with respect to a particular subsidiary will be

-- such subsidiary's contribution-based profit, which generally will be equal to such subsidiary's aggregate contribution to the Company's profit during the period such subsidiary is owned by the Company; and - · the Company's cumulative gains and losses to date.
+- such subsidiary's contribution-based profit, which generally will be equal to such subsidiary's aggregate contribution to the Company's profit during the period such subsidiary is owned by the Company; and - the Company's cumulative gains and losses to date.

 Generally, a profit allocation payment will be made in the event that the amount of profit allocation exceeds the annualized hurdle rate of 7% in the following manner: (i) 100% of the amount of profit allocation in excess of the hurdle rate of 7% but that is less than the hurdle rate of 8.75%, which amount is intended to provide the Allocation Member with an overall profit allocation of 20% once the hurdle rate of 7% has been surpassed; and (ii) 20% of the amount of profit allocation in excess of the hurdle rate of 8.75%.
-The Company's audit committee, which is comprised solely of independent directors, approves the calculation of any profit allocation payment to be made to the Allocation Member.
+The Audit Committee, which is comprised solely of independent directors, approves the calculation of any profit allocation payment to be made to the Allocation Member.

-Mr. Sabo, our chief executive officer and the managing partner of our Manager, as well as certain employees of our Manager, including our chief financial officer, Mr. Faulkingham, own (directly or indirectly) equity interests in the Allocation Member which entitles them to receive distributions from the Allocation Member when and if the Allocation Member receives a profit allocation payment from the Company.
-For the year ended at December 31, 2022, the foregoing individuals, as a group, were entitled to receive 62.0% of any profit allocation payment made to the Allocation Member and for the year ended at December 31, 2021, these individuals, as a group, were entitled to receive 57.8% of any such profit allocation payment.
-In addition, for the years ended at December 31, 2022 and 2021, one of the Company's directors was entitled to receive 5.0% of any profit allocation made to the Allocation Member and CGI Diversified Holdings LP was entitled to receive 5.0% of any such profit allocation payment.
-The former founding partners of the Manager were entitled to receive the remaining percent of any such profit allocation payments made during fiscal year 2022 and 2021.
+Mr. Sabo, our Chief Executive Officer and the managing partner of our Manager, as well as certain employees of our Manager, including our Chief Financial Officer, Mr. Faulkingham, own (directly or indirectly) equity interests in the Allocation Member which entitles them to receive distributions from the Allocation Member when and if the Allocation Member receives a profit allocation payment from the Company.
+For the years ended at December 31, 2023, and 2022, Messrs.
+Sabo and Faulkingham and the other employees of our Manager, as a group, were entitled to receive approximately 63.0% and 62.0%, respectively, of any profit allocation payment made to the Allocation Member.
+CGI Diversified Holdings LP, the founding partners of the Manager, and a former director, Mr. C. Sean Day, who held an indirect interest representing approximately 5% of the total outstanding equity of the Allocation Member, were entitled to receive the remaining percentage of any such profit allocation payments made during fiscal years 2023 and 2022.